-What changes does the latest amendment of the State aid Temporary Framework bring? (cont'd)
+What changes do the latest amendments of the State aid Temporary Framework bring?

 - Recapitalization measures are subject to strict conditions, including the following: - The recapitalization amount must not exceed the minimum needed to ensure the viability of the beneficiary. - The Member State shall receive appropriate remuneration for the investment.
 This remuneration should be increased in order to converge with market prices so as to provide an incentive for redemption.
 The capitalization should be redeemed when the economy stabilizes.
 The Temporary Framework sets out detailed methodologies to determine this remuneration. - Restrictions for future business activities apply.
 For example, beneficiaries must not engage in aggressive commercial expansion or take excessive risks.
 Limitations are imposed on the purchase of stakes in competitors.
-In the case undertakings with significant market power, additional measures to preserve competition may be required (e.g. structural or behavioral commitments). - Beneficiaries cannot make dividend payments, nor non-mandatory coupon payments, nor buy back shares other than in relation to the Member State. - As long as at least 75 % of the recapitalization measures have not been redeemed, the remuneration of each member of the beneficiary's management is limited to the fixed part of his/her remuneration on 31 December 2019. - The described criteria and limitations will need to be taken into account in the Ordinance to be enacted which will set out detailed rules for recapitalization measures to be carried out by the Economic Stabilization Fund.
+In the case undertakings with significant market power, additional measures to preserve competition may be required (e.g. structural or behavioral commitments). - Beneficiaries cannot make dividend payments, nor non-mandatory coupon payments, nor buy back shares other than in relation to the Member State. - As long as at least 75 % of the recapitalization measures have not been redeemed, the remuneration of each member of the beneficiary's management is limited to the fixed part of his/her remuneration on 31 December 2019. - The third amendment of the State Aid Temporary Framework of 29 June 2020 deals, inter alia, with the conditions under which state aid may be granted to small enterprises that were already in financial difficulties on 31 December 2019; companies in insolvency proceedings which have received rescue or restructuring aid shall be exempt from this.
+In addition, some additional details of the conditions for recapitalization measures under the Temporary Framework in relation with the participation of private investors have again been adjusted.

 DR. ANDREAS SCHULZ, LL.M.
-Counsel T +49 30 220 02 81 637
+Counsel T +49 30 220 02 81 637 andreas schulz@bakermckenzie.com